Golden Dorado River Cruiser - Liveaboard

 transfer to the liveaboard that takes about an hour to an hour and a half.
 Depending on where the liveaboard is located, you might fly into Rosario, Corrientes, or Resistencia.
 All these cities are near the Paraná River.
 You will be notified prior to your trip.

 Non-angler 7-nights and 6-days

 Non-angler 4-nights and 3-days

 Airport reception, round trip ground transfers to the liveaboard, lodging, meals, open bar, guided fishing and fishing license for anglers, and Wi-Fi.

 Packages do not include:

-Airfare, fishing equipment and tackle, phone calls, gratuities, airport taxes (usually included in cost of airfare), and anything not mentioned under the inclusions.
+Airfare, fishing equipment, flies, and tackle, phone calls, gratuities, airport taxes (usually included in cost of airfare), and anything not mentioned under the inclusions.
+Flies will cost approximately $200.00 for a week’s supply.
 The Cast and Blast does not include cartridges or hunting licenses.

 Day 1: After your arrival, onboard the Cruiser, there will be a reception and an

 introduction to dorado fishing and tackle preparation.
 If time allows, you'll fish in the afternoon.

 Appetizers and cocktails are served.
 Dinner is at 9:00 p.m.